robstoll/atrium/README.md

 Already the HTML-Report feature as such might be of your interest.
 You can use it to document your user stories etc (almost) for free.
 In case you have clients who speak different languages then the HTML-Report together with the i18n feature will be especially helpful.
-I should not go on here, the HTML-Report feature is not yet implemented, but you can see what kind of road I plan to go down to.
+We should not go on here, the HTML-Report feature is not yet implemented, but you can see what kind of road we plan to go down to.

 # Write own Assertion Functions